SAFETY & ETIQUETTE ON THE AVE

 PEDESTRIANS, PARKING & TRAFFIC

 One of the many roles we play as a Business Improvement Area (BIA) is to advocate on behalf of businesses and community, to the City to bring about necessary and positive changes that enhance our neighbourhood.
 Walkability, and the need for increased space for people is a message we have heard loud and clear.
-In the summer, we were able to advocate for significant changes from the City including expanded patio spaces, reduced patio permitting times, as well as shared street spaces to make Whyte Avenue a more enjoyable space to walk and a safer place to spend the day.
+In 2020 and 2021, we have successfully advocated for significant changes including expanded patio spaces, reduced patio permitting times, and shared street spaces to make Whyte Avenue a more enjoyable space to walk and a safer place to spend the day.

 Current Sidewalk Expansions